jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/clustering-overview.md

     <member-name>-shard-<shard-name-as-per-configuration>-<store-type>

-Here are a couple of sample data short names: • member-1-shard-topology-config • member-2-shard-default-operational Content of this section provided from under *Apache 2.0 license* from [https://nexus.opendaylight.org/content/sites/site/org.opendaylight.docs/master/userguide/manuals/userguide/bk-user-guide/content/\_setting\_up_clustering_on_an_opendaylight_controller.html ][1]
+Here are a couple of sample data short names: • member-1-shard-topology-config • member-2-shard-default-operational.
 ### b.
 Deployment considerations
 **We recommend a minimum of three machines**.
-You can set up a cluster with just two nodes, however if one goes down, the controller will no longer be operational.
+While it is possible to set up a cluster with just two nodes, if one node goes down, the controller will no longer be operational.

 Every device that belongs to a cluster needs an identifier.
 For this purpose, OpenDaylight uses the node’s role.
-After you define the first node’s role as *member-1* in the `akka.conf` file, OpenDaylight uses *member-1* to identify that node. *Data shards* are used to house all or a certain segment of a module’s data.
+After you define the first node’s role as *member-1* in the `akka.conf` file, OpenDaylight uses *member-1* to identify that node.

+*Data shards* are used to house all or a certain segment of a module’s data.
 For example, one shard can contain all of a module’s inventory data while another shard contains all of its topology data.

 If you do not specify a module in the `modules.conf` file and do not specify a shard in `module-shards.conf`, then (by default) all the data is placed onto the default shard (which must also be defined in `module-shards.conf` file).
 Each shard has replicas configured, which can be specified in the `module-shards.conf` file.